developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 * When calling searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), all USB Printers connected to the device will be discovered.
 If USB printers are not supported by SDK or device, searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.

-###Windows Mobile/CE Notes
+###Windows Mobile Notes

 * Requires a Printing Service application to be running.
-This is described in the [Printing Guide](../../guide/printing).
+This is described in the [Printing Guide](../../guide/printingGuide).

 * Avoid navigating from the current page using the printer without disconnecting from the printer first.
 Use the window.onunload event: